fachat/XD2031/fwtests/files/README.txt

 	a track below the dir track to a track above the dir track (16 -> 19, resp. track 37 -> 40)

+dirXXXrel
+	create N number of relative files; note they only test on 1001, as 4040 has a block allocation bug that mixes all up.
+1001 "only" has the error that a rel file has 0 blocks instead of 3, but we can expect that.
+	Note: dir10rel (unexpectedly?) changes the track from 37 to 40 even though there is still space in the track.

 Remaining errors
 ================